Honesty.Integrity.Professionalism. When Experience Matters 'JustCallAnts' - Anthony Rael, REMAX Denver CO Realtor

 How much of a down payment will I need to have?

-As you've heard by now, the credit markets are very tight right now and 100% mortgages (with no money down) are generally unavailable.
-If you want to purchase a home in today's Denver real estate market using an FHA-loan, you are generally going to need about 3.5% down plus another 2-4% of the purchase price to cover the closing costs.
+Credit markets can be somewhat restrictive right now and 100% mortgages (with no money down) are generally unavailable.
+If you want to purchase a home in today's Denver real estate market using an FHA-loan, you are generally going to need about 3% down plus another 2-4% of the purchase price to cover the closing costs.
 Don't panic...there are several Down Payment Assistance Programs throughout the Denver metropolitan area available.
-The rates and terms are excellent!
-In many cases, all you'll really need is $1,000 out-of-pocket and the programs are not limited to first-time homebuyers.
-As far as closing costs are concerned, I will negotiate to get these paid by the seller.

 What is included in a monthly mortgage payment?

 Your monthly mortgage payment mainly pays off principal and interest.
-But most lenders also include local real estate taxes, property insurance, and mortgage insurance (if you have less than 20% equity).
+But most lenders also include real estate taxes, property insurance, and mortgage insurance (if you have less than 20% equity).
 This is often referred to as PITI (Principle, Interest, Taxes, Insurance).
-If you purchase a home in an area that has an HOA (Homeowners Association), your fees will be paid directly to the HOA to pay for things such as grounds maintenance, swimming pools/hot tubs, club houses, tennis courts, exterior building maintenance & even roofs in some cases.
+If you purchase a home in an area that has an monthly HOA fee (Homeowners Association), you will remit payment directly to the HOA on a monthly or quarterly basis.
+This fee pays for things such as grounds maintenance, swimming pools, club houses, tennis courts and exterior building maintenance.

 Do you recommend hiring a home inspector?